Harry van der Kamp: Life and career

+Van der Kamp was often the vox Christi in the annual St Matthew Passion of the Netherlands Bach Society.
 He recorded several Bach cantatas and the Mass in B minor with Gustav Leonhardt.
 On a recording of Bach's St John Passion with Sigiswald Kuijken he appeared together with his teacher Max van Egmond and Christoph Prégardien as the Evangelist.
-In 1996, he recorded Bach's St Matthew Passion with Frans Brüggen and the Orchestra of the Eighteenth Century in a live performance in the Vredenburg (castle), together with Nico van der Meel (Evangelist), Kristinn Sigmundsson (Jesus), María Cristina Kiehr, Ian Bostridge, and Peter Kooy, among others.
+In 1996, he recorded the St Matthew Passion with Frans Brüggen and the Orchestra of the Eighteenth Century in a live performance in the Vredenburg Castle in Utrecht, together with Nico van der Meel (Evangelist), Kristinn Sigmundsson (Jesus), María Cristina Kiehr, Ian Bostridge, and Peter Kooy, among others.
 He performed regularly with the choir Junge Kantorei in Eberbach Abbey, in Monteverdi's Vespro della Beata Vergine in 1978, in Handel's Messiah in 1979, in Bach's St. Matthew Passion in 1981 and 1985, and in his Mass in B minor in 1983.

-He has worked with such ensembles as the Hilliard Ensemble, Musica Antiqua Köln or Les Arts Florissants.
-With the Huelgas Ensemble he recorded works of Matteo da Perugia.
+He worked with ensembles such as the Hilliard Ensemble, Musica Antiqua Köln and Les Arts Florissants.
+With the Huelgas Ensemble, he recorded works of Matteo da Perugia.